To Book an Appointment

 Conclusion

-1. What are the common triggers for epilepsy?
+1. What is the most common type of epilepsy?

 2. Can epilepsy be cured?